Where Can I Get A Song Critique?

 There are a few ways to know if you can trust a critique of your songwriting.

 It's sort of a two-lane road.
-While your song is being critiqued, you should also be critiquing the person that is analyzing your song.
+While your song is being critiqued, you should also be critiquing the person who is analyzing your song.
 As they say, don't take criticism from someone that you wouldn't take advice from.

 Are they experienced in your genre?
 You don't want someone who would prefer to critique a blues song reviewing your R&B song.
 Do you know any songwriters that can vouch for the reviewer?